Loading please wait

 Try an activity or get started for free

-In this worksheet, students fill in missing details in a 100 square using numbers from 0 to 100.
+In this worksheet, students will fill in missing details in a 100 square using numbers from 0 to 100.

 Key stage: KS 1